hallpaz/3dsystems20/docs/assignment2.md

 ##### Setting the scene parameters

 First, we tried to reproduce the tutorial steps to check if the texture data is fine and see what would be rendered.
 We can see part of the the texture represented in a spherical form in a image that looks a little dark.
-This resuThe image looks fine as the camera is outside the sphere.
-It seems a little dark, probably due to
+This result seems fine as we are looking to the sphere from the outside and the normals of the faces points inward the surface.

 We used the same parameters of the tutorial to configure the rasterization settings and the mesh renderer, including the shader (Phong Shader).